dekuNukem/ATX4VC/README.md

 * Plug in ATX connector

-* Connect Power Button (left two pins)
+* Plug in Power Button (left two pins)

-* (Optional) Connect Power LED (right two pins, note polarity, resistor NOT needed)

 ![Alt text](photos/start2.jpeg)

-The PSU should turn on, all voltage rail LEDs should light up.
+Press the button.
+PSU should turn on, all voltage rail LEDs should light up.

 That's the gist of it!
 But **please do keep reading** for the complete info.

-### Power Button
+### Power Button and LED

 The power button should be latching type (aka NOT momentary).

+You can also hook up a Power LED (right two pins, note polarity, resistor NOT needed).

-If you **do** want to use a momentary button for soft power, use the optional [MCU daughterboard](#mcu-daughterboard).
+If you **do** want to use a momentary button with soft power, use the optional [MCU daughterboard](#mcu-daughterboard).

 ### Power Connection

 ![Alt text](photos/rails2.jpeg)

-* Pinout same on terminal block and auxiliary connector.
+* Pinout is the same on terminal block and auxiliary connector.

 * 5VSB = 5V Standby.
 Available even when PSU is off.